edmundchan70/EZ_Amazon_repo/README.md

     <br />

 ### Back End part
     The backend part is mainly developed by node.js.
     Mostly RESTFUL apis for different purposes(add/delete items , add icons ....)

  ### NOTE
  This is just for demo purposes , the site is probably not gonna work on other machine since the postgre server is hosted on my own machine.
-Please contact me if you really interested in it.
+Please contact me if you really interested in it.Email: edmundchan70@gmail.com

 ### `npm start`